BIOP/qupath-extension-cellpose/README.md

 pip install cellpose
 ```

+### Step 1.1: Anaconda, Miniconda: Allow `conda` command from command line
+1. Into the environment variable , edit PATH , add path to your `..\Anaconda3\condabin` default would be `C:\ProgramData\Anaconda3\condabin`
+2. Open a new PowerShell (and/or PowerShell (x86) ) or Command Promopt and run the following command once to initialize conda: `conda init`

+From now on you don't need to run a conda prompt you can simply activate a conda env from cmd.exe .

+#### To check if it works:

+1. Press the windows key, type cmd.exe (to get a command promt)
+2. Type `conda env list` and you should get the list of your conda envs

-### Step 1.1: Run Cellpose at least once from the command line
+### Step 1.2: Run Cellpose at least once from the command line

 If you never ran Cellpose before, it needs to download its pretrained models the first time you run it.
 This may take some time and we've experienced the process hanging if done through QuPath.
 Just run cellpose from your command line and it should download all the models.
 Do this before using it in QuPath.